cjcoats/SMOKE-m3utilio/README.md

 <pre>
         INTEGER :: NFOUND = 0
 </pre>
-should  always instead have a declaration, followed by a separate initialization-statement at the beginning of the body of the routine:
+should  almost always instead have a declaration, followed by a separate initialization-statement at the beginning of the body of the routine:
 </pre>
         INTEGER :: NFOUND